-The table 24 and 25 below show actual loss and regulatory expected loss as at 31 December 2021 for the AIRB exposure classes.
+The table 24 and 25 below show actual loss and regulatory expected loss as at 31 December 2022 for the AIRB exposure classes.
 Regulatory expected loss is based on a through-the-cycle methodology using risk parameters and observations over a period of time.
 It is a conservative and appropriately prudent calculation underpinning regulatory capital requirements, but:

-- does not take account of any benefit from management actions to reduce exposures to riskier customers, clients or segments as conditions deteriorate; - does not take account of any diversification benefit; and - is calculated in accordance with rules which enforce a certain level of conservatism.
+- does not take account of any benefit from management actions to reduce exposures to riskier customers, clients or segments as conditions deteriorate; - · does not take account of any diversification benefit; and - is calculated in accordance with rules which enforce a certain level of conservatism.

 The net individual impairment charge is a point in time actual charge raised in accordance with accounting standards that require the Bank to either provide for or write-off debts.
-The actual loss is higher than the expected loss due to provision set up for non-performing loans customers in 2021.
-It should be noted that the Expected Loss shown in table 25 was computed as of 31 December 2020 as per regulatory requirement.
+The actual loss is lower than the expected loss due to debt settlement and derecognition of non-performing loans customers in 2022.
+It should be noted that the Expected Loss shown in table 25 was computed as of 31 December 2021 as per regulatory requirement.
 The actual loss is the provision balances on the balance sheet that are recognized where there is objective evidence of a loss or per regulatory requirement.

-1/ Eligible financial collateral that the Bank of Thailand allows to use for risk mitigation
+&lt;sup>1/ Eligible financial collateral that the Bank of Thailand allows to use for risk mitigation

-^{2/} Including Claims on Multilateral development banks (MDBs), Provincial administrations, government entities and state enterprises (PSEs) using the same risk weight as Claims on Sovereigns and Central Bank
+&lt;sup>2/ Including Claims on Multilateral development banks (MDBs), Provincial administrations, government entities and state enterprises (PSEs) using the same risk weight as Claims on Sovereigns and Central Bank

-3 Including Claims on Provincial administrations, government entities and state enterprises (PSEs) using the same risk weight as Claims on Financial Institutions
+&lt;sup>3 Including Claims on Provincial administrations, government entities and state enterprises (PSEs) using the same risk weight as Claims on Financial Institutions

-4 Including Claims on Provincial administrations, government entities and state enterprises (PSEs) using the same risk weight as Claims on Corporate
+&lt;sup>4 Including Claims on Provincial administrations, government entities and state enterprises (PSEs) using the same risk weight as Claims on Corporate